 Step 1: Install the AMP Plugin

-The easiest and the most recommended way to enable Google AMP is to install the AMP plugin on your site.
-The AMP plugin is released by Automattic, the team behind WordPress.com who are also the official partner of AMP project.
+The easiest, most recommended way to enable Google AMP is to install the AMP plugin on your site.
+The AMP plugin was released by Automattic, the team behind WordPress.com, who’re also an official partner of the AMP project.

 If you need assistance, you can read how to install a WordPress plugin.

-Installing this plugin on your site will dynamically generate AMP compatible versions of your site that are accessible by appending /amp/ to the end your post URLs.
+After that, your site will dynamically generate AMP-compatible versions of your site that are accessible by appending /amp/ to the end of your post URLs.